The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Theory and Computational Details

-In order to perform the CIPSI-driven CC($P$) and CC($P$;$Q$) calculations for the singlet and triplet PECs of cyclobutadiene along the automerization coordinate investigated in this work and examine their convergence toward the CCSDT potentials shown in Figure \ref{fig:figure1}, we used the computer programs described in Ref.\ \onlinecite{cipsi-ccpq-2021}, interfaced with the RHF, ROHF, and integral transformation routines in GAMESS,\cite{gamess,gamess2020,gamess2023} which take advantage of our highly efficient, automatically generated, Fortran CC codes that were previously exploited in implementing the active-orbital-based\cite{jspp-chemphys2012,jspp-jcp2012,jspp-jctc2012,nbjspp-molphys2017,ccpq-be2-jpca-2018} and semi-stochastic\cite{stochastic-ccpq-prl-2017,stochastic-ccpq-molphys-2020,stochastic-ccpq-jcp-2021} CC($P$;$Q$) approaches.
-We also used our group's computer-generated CC codes interfaced with GAMESS to produce the parent CCSDT data.
-The results of the DEA-EOMCC(4p-2h)$\{N_\text{u}\}$ calculations discussed in the Introduction, reported in Figure \ref{fig:figure1} as well, were carried out with the highly efficient DEA-EOMCC routines developed in Ref.\ \onlinecite{jspp-dea-2021}, which became part of the official GAMESS distribution last year.
+In order to perform the CIPSI-driven CC($P$) and CC($P$;$Q$) calculations for the singlet and triplet PECs of cyclobutadiene along the automerization coordinate investigated in this work and examine their convergence toward the parent CCSDT potentials, we used the computer programs described in Ref.\ \onlinecite{cipsi-ccpq-2021} and the newer implementation of the same methods in our open-source CCpy package available on GitHub.\cite{CCpy-GitHub} The former codes take advantage of our highly efficient, automatically generated, Fortran CC routines that were previously exploited in implementing the active-orbital-based\cite{jspp-chemphys2012,jspp-jcp2012,jspp-jctc2012,nbjspp-molphys2017,ccpq-be2-jpca-2018} and semi-stochastic\cite{stochastic-ccpq-prl-2017,stochastic-ccpq-molphys-2020,stochastic-ccpq-jcp-2021} CC($P$;$Q$) approaches.
+The latter codes, available in CCpy, use a hybrid Python--Fortran programming approach.
+All of our CIPSI-driven CC($P$) and CC($P$;$Q$) computer programs targeting CCSDT and our group's computer-generated CC codes used to produce the parent CCSDT data are interfaced with the RHF, ROHF, and integral transformation routines in GAMESS.\cite{gamess,gamess2020,gamess2023} As already alluded to above, the lists of triply excited determinants used to construct the $P$ spaces for the CC($P$) and CC($P$;$Q$) calculations corresponding to the various choices of the input parameter $N_{\text{det(in)}}$ were extracted from the terminal CIPSI wave functions $|\Psi^{(\text{CIPSI})}\rangle$ obtained with Quantum Package 2.0, whereas the complementary $Q$ spaces, needed to determine the $\delta(\mbox{$P$;$Q$})$ corrections, consisted of the remaining triples absent in the $|\Psi^{(\text{CIPSI})}\rangle$ states.
+We also used Quantum Package 2.0 to obtain the $E_{\text{var}}$, $E_{\text{var}}+\Delta E^{(2)}$, and $E_{\text{var}}+\Delta E_{\text{r}}^{(2)}$ energies associated with the CIPSI runs that provided the lists of triples for the CC($P$) iterations.
+The results of the DEA-EOMCC(4p-2h)$\{N_\text{u}\}$ calculations discussed in the Introduction were carried out with the highly efficient DEA-EOMCC routines developed in Ref.\ \onlinecite{jspp-dea-2021}, which became part of the official GAMESS distribution in 2023.